the-moisrex/webpp/core/include/webpp/memory/README.md

 # Allocator System

+__Attention__: this article is a work in progress.
+Still not implemented.

 The reason behind the whole project being a header-only project is originally lies around the allocators.
 Even though allocators are cheap enough for a web server and other programming languages don't even have such a thing, and honestly it's a little hard to have them all over